aracnid/aracnid-config/README.md

-# i-MongoDB
+# Aracnid Config

-This is a standardized and customized connector to MongoDB.
+This is a custom configuration class that uses MongoDB as the backeng database.

 ## Getting Started